What is Functional Testing?

-The QA developers can modify its purpose where there is a huge circumstance that the update cause unexpected behavior.
+The QA developers can modify its purpose where there is a huge circumstance that the update that cause unexpected behaviour.
 It comes with various types of Testing.
-Regression testing is performed to ensure that a change built and ensure that it removes bugs that continue to stay dead.
+Regression testing is performed to ensure that a change is built and ensure that it removes bugs that continue to stay dead.

 6. Smoke Testing

-It’s the best software test type used by developers to publish new builds to evaluate the system.
+It’s the best software test type developers use to publish new builds to evaluate the system.
 The main objective of Testing is to verify the most critical functionality of the system.
 In these types of testing, both testers and developers perform smoke testing to build focus.

 7. Sanity Testing

-Both smoke testing and sanity testing used for interchangeably testing contexts.
-This functional test type runs after each build received.
-This type of software testing is a subset of regression testing, focuses on executing test cases related to the changes made.
+Both smoke testing and sanity testing are used interchangeably in testing contexts.
+This functional test type runs after each build is received.
+This type of software testing is a subset of regression testing that focuses on executing test cases related to the changes made.
 The sanity testing is stable and comes with minor changes.
-The Testing performed by testers and is release-focused.
+The Testing is performed by testers and is release-focused.

 8. Acceptance Testing

-In this test case, the acceptance of the Application done by the end-user to test and make sure that the developed system fulfills all needs.
+In this test case, the acceptance of the Application is done by the end-user to test and make sure that the developed system fulfils all needs.
 It’s performed after the system testing and before the application’s final release in the real world.
-In addition, the Testing becomes a criterion for the user to accept or reject the system.
+In addition, Testing becomes a criterion for the user to accept or reject the system.

-In any software testing, functional testing is a process of testing functionalities that ensure that the system works as per requirements specified in the business documents.
-The main testing goal is to check whether the system functionality works well or not.
+In any software testing, functional testing is a process of testing functionalities that ensure the system works per the requirements specified in the business documents.
+The main testing goal is to check whether the system’s functionality works well.